 ‘‘ Second out !
 Out !
 Out ! ’’

-Once out of the van, each man was immobilized by two officers who held their arms wide open so that he could not move, while the other two officers beat him very violently.
-One of the two respondents claims to have been the first to undergo this treatment and was beaten with a truncheon for a period of time that he was unable to describe, sustaining injuries and bruises mainly to his back and legs.
+The respondents reported that once out of the van, each man was immobilized by two men in uniform who held their arms wide open so that he could not move, while the other two men in uniform beat him very violently.
+One of the two respondents claimed to have been the first to undergo this treatment and to have been beaten with a truncheon for a period of time that he was unable to describe, sustaining injuries and bruises mainly to his back and legs.
 The second respondent was the seventh and in the same way, he was punched and kicked, injuring his hips and his right leg in particular.
 Regarding the duration of the violence, the only information provided by the respondent is that between the two (respectively first and seventh) about 10/15 minutes passed.
 The first of the two waited for the other, who once beaten reached his brother and ran away through the forest.
-The two men, injured and in pain, then continued walking in the jungle, managing to return, after a few hours, to the starting point at Velika Kladuša.
+The two men explained that, injured and in pain, they then continued walking in the jungle, managing to return, after a few hours, to the starting point at Velika Kladuša.